Tems-py/Discord-Python-Ticket-System/README.md

 ⛔ -> Mention every supporter (*Does not do anything right now - I'm at it!*)

-🔒 -> Close the ticket - the channel will be delete after 10 seconds and send a message in the ``ticket-log`` channel.
+🔒 -> Close the ticket - the channel will be delete after 10 seconds.

 # Done